Sunday, November 1, 2020

 “Wonderful, then you—”

 Ah, ah,” Varhi halted him.
 “With all due respect ‘your Majesty’, I want it as a written contract.”
 Varhi interjected.
+"Let us make it official, as per the Masirean's Mercenary Association."

 “...Of course.
-Please forgive my mistake.”
+My mistake.”
 Avotash replied dryly.
 “Hawkins, if you’d please.”

-That guard who had not left the room the entire time where everyone else did and stood stationed beside the throne room, moved, giving a brief lookover at Varhi as he departed the room, not from the doorway behind Varhi like everyone else had, but from a small doorway to Varhi’s left side in the back corner of the room behind the thrones themselves.
-Varhi stood patiently as they waited in silence, until 'Hawkins' returned a couple minutes later, with a piece of paper, against a slab of stone and a quill.
+That guard who had not left the room the entire time where everyone else did and stood stationed beside the throne room, moved, giving a brief look over at Varhi as he departed the room, not from the doorway behind Varhi like everyone else had, but from a small doorway to Varhi’s left side in the back corner of the room behind the thrones themselves.
+Varhi stood patiently as they waited for the man to return.
+In the meantime, Varhi glanced back towards both King and Queen.
+"My captain will require an explanation, you know.
+Technically I am no longer part of his squad and am freelancing, but he won't be satisfied otherwise."

-Avotash took the items and began writing with the quill, movements made quickly.
+Avotash took the items and began writing with the quill, movements made quite quickly.
 Before he had been a King, he was a merchant.
 Varhi was sure writing contracts was just up his alley.
 Which was also why Varhi was being careful.
 Merchants knew quite a bit about deception and snaking their ways around deals and the man probably knew even more when he had gained that precious little crown he wore on his head.

 After all, Varhi learned the hard way when he first started out with this profession as a mercenary what being cheated out due to a faulty contract was like.
 And for five-thousand seru?
 Yeah, he was not risking that chance.
-He only forgoed the notion of a contract for delivering the messages because the monetary pay had quite literally not been worth his time.
-Also of course, because he had planned to read the letters anyways.
-A contract would have, ironically, been a detriment to him.

 “Uh-huh.”
 Varhi replied dryly.
 He turned back around and began to step out of the throne room, raising a hand up to wave behind him as a ‘goodbye’ gesture just before stepping through the doors, his mind already racing about how he was going to handle this job.